 The HRA Analyzer (formerly called HRA Reporter) is a real time, searchable database of awards made HRA member organizations whose goal is to represent the full scope of awards by nonprofit organizations to provide a clearer picture of the biomedical research funding landscape.
 HRA Analyzer enables data-driven analysis and strategic grantmaking by HRA members.
 It also fosters collaboration between organizations with aligned programs and missions.

-Currently, the HRA Analyzer represents almost $15B billion in funding and well over 50,000 separate grants from 2006 to the present.
+Currently, the HRA Analyzer represents well over $18B billion in funding and more than 60,000 separate grants from 2006 to the present.

-HRA partnered with ÜberResearch to create the database – it is a customized version of ÜberResearch’s flagship offering, Dimensions, a global award database covering hundreds of funders and with over $1 trillion in historical and future funded research.
+HRA partnered with Digital Science to create the database – it is a customized version of Digital Science’s flagship offering, Dimensions, a global award database covering hundreds of funders and with over $1 trillion in historical and future funded research.

-The HRA Analyzer (and the Public facing HRA Reporter) follow the model of the National Institutes of Health’s NIH RePORTER, which provides comprehensive information on research projects funded by the NIH and other federal agencies.
+The HRA Analyzer (and the public facing HRA Reporter which is still in development) follow the model of the National Institutes of Health’s NIH RePORTER, which provides comprehensive information on research projects funded by the NIH and other federal agencies.
 No comparable database previously existed to capture investment in biomedical research by the nonprofit community, which was estimated to represent almost $5 billion in 2015, according to Research!America.